adambiltcliffe/codex/readme.md

 \*Unstoppable
 Long-range
 Scorch and Fire Dart
-Spells are put in discard pile before resolving triggers they caused (need something with a death trigger) Flying plus overpower and legal targets to redirect to (Void Star) Sparkshot/overpower unit can't kill only additional patroller with SS and overpower to base (Blooming Elm)
+Starting with right cards in codex, command zone and deck for 3-hero game Spells are put in discard pile before resolving triggers they caused (need something with a death trigger) Flying plus overpower and legal targets to redirect to (Void Star) Sparkshot/overpower unit can't kill only additional patroller with SS and overpower to base (Blooming Elm)